 This database is available for use by service providers, participants and their families and the wider community.
 It can be used to locate potential case managers from specific localities and/or with specific experience and skills.

-Approval as a case manager for LTCS is attached to individuals rather than organisations.
-This means that you retain your status as an approved case manager (LTCS) if your employment circumstances change.
-The Authority needs to know about any changes to your circumstances to maintain an up-to-date Case Manager Finder database.
+Approval as a case manager is given to individuals, not organisations.
+This means that you retain your status as an approved case manager (Lifetime Care) if your employment circumstances change but we need to know about any changes to maintain an up-to-date case manager finder.